yorklim/tp/docs/UserGuide.md

 <br/>

 ### ClientCare commands
-A ClientCare command has the following parts:
+A ClientCare command can be made up of the following parts:

 ![Command Structure](images/ug/commandStructure.png =450x)